Nationals vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- The Nationals have a 1-1-0 record against the spread over their past 10 games (bookmakers set runlines in two of those games).
+- The Nationals have put together a 1-1-0 record against the spread over their previous 10 contests (oddsmakers set runlines in two of those games).

 Nationals Betting Records & Stats

-- The Nationals have been underdogs in 74 games this season and have come away with the win 29 times (39.2%) in those contests.
+- The Nationals have been victorious in 30, or 40%, of the 75 contests they have been chosen as underdogs in this season.

-- Washington has entered 37 games this season as the underdog by +145 or more and is 17-20 in those contests.
+- Washington has a record of 10-13 in games where sportsbooks have it as underdogs of at least +170 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Nationals have a 40.8% chance of pulling out a win.
+- The moneyline set for this matchup implies the Nationals have a 37% chance of walking away with the win.

-- Washington and its opponents have gone over the total this season in 37 of its 79 opportunities.
+- So far this season, Washington and its opponents have hit the over in 37 of its 80 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!